OCLC-Developer-Network/wms_users_2017/tutorial/tutorial-06.md

     }
 ```
 12. Test getting a Bib
-    a.
-Tell tests what file to use for mocks
+    1. Tell tests what file to use for mocks
-    b.
-Find a Bib
+    2. Find a Bib
-    c.
-Test that object returned is an instance of a Bib
+    3. Test that object returned is an instance of a Bib
-    d.
-Pass bib variable to next test
+    4. Pass bib variable to next test
 ```php
     /**
      *@vcr bibSuccess